 POSTSCRIPT ON ALICE’S FAMILY

 It is probable that all her siblings were also born in France, though this can be confirmed so far for only William Arthur, Tom, Richard and Robert Griffiths (all at various addresses in Nogent-les-Vierges).
 One sibling (perhaps a daughter, perhaps a son) has not been traced so far (but we know from the census that in 1911 her mother had had eight children, one being deceased at the time).
 Her eldest brother Charles Frederick Burton (birthplace still to be confirmed) lived in Paris and traded US and British steel into France.
 Her brother William Arthur Burton was also in the steel trading business and married and lived in the USA – perhaps the two brothers were in business together.
 Robert Griffiths Burton was a Director in Southern Rhodesia, married with one daughter – she later moved to South Africa and now lives in Las Vegas…. and is contributing to our site.
 Henry Rossiter Burton died in Sussex, and Tom Burton at his home Burr Hill, East Grinstead (where he hosted the party after brother Robert’s wedding, attended by Alice and several of his siblings).
-But the trail runs cold so far on Alice’s brother Richard Burton, a Captain in the Royal Army Service Corps, died in March 1919 of pneumonia, complicated by his shellshock.
+Alice’s brother Richard Burton, a Captain in the Royal Army Service Corps, died in March 1919 of pneumonia, complicated by his shellshock.

 Interestingly one attendee at brother Robert’s wedding was Miss Moberly Bell, then the headmistress of Lady Margaret School, Parsons Green, who may have been succeeded by Florence Marshall, one of the candidates for Table 15.
 Perhaps the Cairo-born bride attended the school.
 To add to the coincidences Joan’s father was married at St Augustine’s, a church local to me in Highbury, North London.
 Coincidences or clues?